Gnomeo & Juliet: Production

-The film was the original idea of Sprackling and Smith, who sold the spec script to Disney through Rocket Pictures.
+The film was the original idea of Rob Sprackling and John Smith, who sold the spec script to Disney through Rocket Pictures.
 Disney studio chairman Dick Cook greenlit the film, under then Disney-owned Miramax Films in 2006, after turning it down previously as Walt Disney Animation Studios project.
 Miramax was later sold by Disney in 2010, but the latter studio retained the rights to the film.
 Starz Animation produced and animated the film.
 After first sitting on the film as it was an animated film not by a Disney animation unit, Disney Studios then opted to release the film through its Touchstone Pictures banner.
 Australian director Adam Elliot was approached and asked to direct the film, but he rejected the offer due to the film's incompatibility with his style, as well as his lack of experience with CGI.

 Asbury got on board in 2006, and was attracted to the movie in order to work with Elton John.
-Asbury and Hamilton Shaw then rewrote the film "sort of from scratch," A particular challenge, according to Asbury was how to differentiate the ending between the original play and the movie in order to "keep daggers and poison and suicide out".
+Asbury and Hamilton Shaw then rewrote the film "sort of from scratch", A particular challenge, according to Asbury was how to differentiate the ending between the original play and the movie in order to "keep daggers and poison and suicide out".
 Asbury had free range of the casting and conducted the process only through listening to voices, not knowing which actor was auditioning until he felt they were right for the character.
 Prior to the casting of James McAvoy and Emily Blunt, the roles of Gnomeo and Juliet were originally to be voiced by Ewan McGregor and Kate Winslet, respectively.